slr71/notes/dnd/dragonlance.md

 We continue toward the north of the city.
 Seven ghasts come out of the side streets.
 We kill the ghasts and continue northward.
 We approach a bridge, and we see nobody guarding the bridge.
 We cross the bridge and continue.
 We've been traveling most of the afternoon, and the sun is starting to go down.
+We're attacked by three cyclopses.
 We're going to resume this conflict next week, starting with Barhum.
 Everybody but Barhum, Hodor, and Quira is blessed.
 Cyclopse B is frightened, so it has disadvantage on attacks and saves.

+## July 13, 2024

+We finish off the Cyclopses and take a long rest.
+The rest is uneventful, an we continue on our journey in the morning.
+We walk for three hours then reach the Temple of Paladine.
+The Temple of Palaine is one of the most intact structures to survive the city's fall.
+The structure sits atop a hill, keeping it out of the deepest water.
+The area in and around the temple has the following features.
+Ceilings are ten feet high unless otherwise noted.
+Its grounds are flooded.
+We don't know how deep the water is.
+The temple and its grounds are lit by natural lights alone.
+We approach the cosway.
+The water deepens into a large pond, dotted with the roofs of structures.
+The cosway rises over water that's twenty feet deep.
+IN the distance, we an see the Temple in the distance.
+Kari notices figures wearing red and black clothing in area P2.
+We walk along the pathway, and the trees form a violet archway.
+As we walk along, Eiffa thinks she sees a tree move.
+We see a tree walking towards us.
+It calls us infidels, and tells us that we shall die.
+Because we're wearing the Dragon Army cloaks, they think that we're them.
+We convince them to let us pass.

+We continue along, and a water elemental and a mirid attack us.
+We kill the water elemental and the mirid.